rupingchen/astro-content-style-guide/01-writing-principles.html.md

 layout: article
 ---

-With every piece of content we publish, we aim to:
+With every piece of astrological content astro.com publishes, astro.com should aim to:

-* **Empower.** Help people understand Mailchimp by using language that informs them and encourages them to make the most of our products.
+* **Guide.** Help people understand astrology by using language that teaches users how to interpret astrology in an emotionally healthy manner.

-* **Respect.** Treat readers with the respect they deserve.
-Put yourself in their shoes, and don’t patronize them.
-Remember that they have other things to do.
-Be considerate and inclusive.
-Don’t market at people; communicate with them.

-* **Educate.** Tell readers what they need to know, not just what we want to say.
-Give them the exact information they need, along with opportunities to learn more.
-Remember that you’re the expert, and readers don’t have access to everything you know.

-* **Guide.** Think of yourself as a tour guide for our readers.
-Whether you’re leading them through our educational materials or a task in our app, communicate in a friendly and helpful way.

-* **Speak truth.** Understand Mailchimp's place in our users’ lives.
-Avoid dramatic storytelling and grandiose claims.
-Focus on our real strengths.
+* **Inform.** Don't lecture your readers, especially beginners.
+Remember that these people have a vested interest in learning more about astrology.
+Don't destroy that interest.
+Be considerate and instructive, but don't patronize.

+* **Give astrology a different voice.** Astrologers present information in one of two extremes: (1) quirky, relatable content and (2) scientific-like language.
+We want to find the happy medium (Tumblr has many great examples of this happy medium).

+* **Avoid absolutes.** Astrology has a negative reputation for dealing in absolutes and let's face it.
+We know that just isn't the case.
+Make sure to point out that astrology deals in the gray areas of the human experience, not in the black-and-white.

+* **Include information that applies to people of all walks of life.** Many astrologers tend to create content only for Western audiences and for all intents and purposes, that shouldn't be the case.
+It's the 21st century and we need to get with the times.

+* **Evolve.** All existing civilizations have practices similar to Western astrological rituals.
+And as the world becomes more connected than ever, we need to acknowledge the cross-cultural, inborn needs of humans to create non-Western, astrological practices of their own.
+But remember, though we should aim to learn from each other, don't forget to be mindful.
+Give credit where credit is due and if you're unsure about what to do, ask someone.
+Most importantly, follow your gut.
+If it doesn't feel right, don't do it.

-In order to achieve those goals, we make sure our content is:
+In order to achieve those goals, astro.com should make sure that content is:

-* **Clear.** Understand the topic you’re writing about.
-Use simple words and sentences.
+* **Clear.** Use simple words and sentences.
+Keep in mind that beginners will also read your content.

-* **Useful.** Before you start writing, ask yourself: What purpose does this serve?
-Who is going to read it?
-What do they need to know?
+* **Unbiased.** Make sure to present information in an unbiased manner.
+Astrology may not be a science, but we should write content that provides users with a good foundation of knowledge, so they can come to their own conclusions as they learn more.

-* **Friendly.** Write like a human.
-Don’t be afraid to break a few rules if it makes your writing more relatable.
-All of our content, from splashy homepage copy to system alerts, should be warm and human.
+* **Quirky.** Astrology is about the human experience, so don't be afraid to sound relatable.
+All of astro.com's content should sound human.

-* **Appropriate.** Write in a way that suits the situation.
-Just like you do in face-to-face conversations, adapt your tone depending on who you’re writing to and what you’re writing about.
+* **Mindful and Inclusive** Do not use astrology to make generalizations about other groups of people.
+It's simple.
+And in the 21st century, this should be a given.